daidodo/format-imports-vscode/README.md

 _Notes:_

 - _By default, script imports are in the first group if you don't explicitly define rules for them._
+- _Script imports will NOT be sorted within a (sub) group, though sub groups may change their order._
 - _Exports will NOT be grouped.
 Grouping Rules are only for imports._

 For a complete guide, please refer to [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).